weblineindia/n8n-Clean-and-Log-IoT-Sensor-Data-to-InfluxDB-via-Webhook-Function-HTTP/README.md

 ## ⚡ Quick Implementation Steps

-- Import the workflow JSON into your n8n instance.
+- Import the workflow JSON into your [n8n account](https://n8n.partnerlinks.io/om1efg2qgvwi).
 - Edit the **Set Config** node to include your InfluxDB credentials and measurement name.
 - Use the webhook URL ( `/webhook/sensor-data` ) in your IoT device or form to send sensor data.
 - Start monitoring your data directly in InfluxDB!